OwnTube-tv/cust-app-template/README.md

   ```bash
   EXPO_PUBLIC_FAVICON_URL=<your_favicon_url>
   ```
   The URL of the favicon for your site.
+Size: 32x32.

 - **Base URL:**
   ```bash